saildot4k/saildot4k.github.io/docs/crystal-chips/index.md

 | 2.0 Pro      | :material-close: | :material-close: | :material-close: | :material-close: | :material-check: 1MB             | :material-check |
 | 2.0 Pro SLE  | :material-close: | :material-close: | :material-close: | :material-close: | :material-check: 2MB             | :material-check |

-!!! note "BootManager"
+???+ note "BootManager"
-    Bootmanager therefor must be installed to either Dataflash, MemoryCard or HDD.
+    Bootmanager therefore must be installed to either Dataflash, MemoryCard or HDD.
 This is not your usual Matrix Infinity.
     It is much much better

     ???+ note "Dataflash Upgrade Parts"

         v1.2 and later can be upgraded with 4MB dataflash: AT45DB321D-S or AT45DB321D-MW.
 I have several dozen in stock. v1.2 then would need to flash the 2.0 firmware.
 Eventually I shall script to ask user if they have installed the larger dataflash.